 - Sitemap Submission: Submit your sitemap in Google Search Console so Google knows which pages to include.

-Reviewing these areas helps make sure your site appears when people search for your services, and avoids unnecessary technical SEO issues.
+Reviewing these areas helps make sure your site appears when people search for your services, and avoids unnecessary technical SEO errors.

 3. Slow Page Speed